 - 5 Tips to Help Your Child Develop Good Homework Habits

-I know firsthand that storing kids’ books can be a challenge.
-Especially when you have multiple kids, of different ages at multiple reading levels, and different book preferences and interests.
+I know firsthand that storing kids’ books can be a challenge, especially when you have multiple kids of different ages, reading levels, and book preferences and interests.

-By using one or more of the aforementioned book storage ideas for kids you will be able to not only organize your kid’s space but also promote reading.
-When kids are able to visualize their books and know where to easily find them, they are more likely to want to read them.
+By using one or more of the aforementioned book storage ideas for kids, you will be able to organize your kid’s space and promote reading.
+When kids can visualize their books and know where to find them easily, they are more likely to want to read them.

-So, now that you have a few ideas in mind as to how to organize your child’s books, it’s time to get to work!
+So, now that you have a few ideas about organizing your child’s books, it’s time to get to work!
 I can’t wait to see what you come up with!